rubenrabb01/Modeling-MacFish-database/Outputs/Model1a,b (rstanarm)/M1a-Summary (rstanarm).md

 ![M1a_s2](/Plots/M1a_s2.png "M1a_s2")

 The expected difference comes to 3.88 with a standard deviation of 1.34 and a wide range of uncertainty.
-The 95% credible interval is [1.21,6.5], so we are 95% certain that the true value of the difference between the two species lies within the range, given the data
+The 95% credible interval is [1.21,6.5], so we are 95% certain that the true value of the difference between the two fishes lies within that range

-We also can get the proportion of the time that pike has a higher mean than pikeperch:
+The proportion of  time that fish1 has a higher mean than fish2 is:

 `prop.table(table(fish_inter[, 1] > fish_inter[, 2]))`